Alone in the Dark: Alone in the Dark 2 (1993)

-Alone in the Dark 3 (1994)
+Alone in the Dark 3 (1995)

 Alone in the Dark 3 was the last game to utilize the same engine and characters as the original game.
-Released for PC in 1994, the game returned to the gameplay style of the original game.
+Released for PC in 1995, the game returned to the gameplay style of the original game.
 A version of the game for Windows 95 was released as Alone in the Dark: Ghosts in Town in 1996.

 Alone in the Dark: The New Nightmare (2001)

 The next generation game of the Alone in the Dark series was created by Darkworks as a console survival horror title, and shows significant influence from the Resident Evil series.
 The control scheme and gameplay are much closer to that of Resident Evil than the original Alone in the Dark games.
 Internally known as Alone in the Dark 4, the game was released in 2001, developed by Darkworks for the PlayStation and Dreamcast, and by Spiral Studios for PC and PlayStation 2, also with an alternative portable Game Boy Color version developed by Pocket Studios.
+The game unlike its predecessors is set in modern settings, features new main character design and no longer features Savate as unarmed combat method.

 Alone in the Dark (2008)

 Developed by Eden Games for PC, PlayStation 3 and Xbox 360, and by Hydravision Entertainment for the PlayStation 2 and Wii, Alone in the Dark changed the focus of the series back to survival horror.
-Initially known as Alone in the Dark: Near Death Investigation, the game was re-branded as Alone in the Dark despite having a few connections with the original game.
+Initially known as Alone in the Dark: Near Death Investigation, the game was re-branded as Alone in the Dark despite having few connections with the original game.
 The game introduced 3D generated scenarios and interchangeable first and third-person view to the series.
 The environment plays a large role in core gameplay; any object, even decorative, can be used as a melee weapon or combined to make different styles of weapons.
 The PlayStation 3 version was released several months after the other versions as Alone in the Dark: Inferno.
 It had a few gameplay changes and fewer glitches.